 and their confidence dwindles.

-That’s why Abled Amputees of America, a company founded in 2013 to inspire, support and educate amputees is excited to now have a second organization, a 501(c)3 non-profit designation which will be called
+That’s why Abled Amputees of America, a company founded in 2013 to inspire, support and educate amputees is excited to now have a new sector in the organization, a 501(c)(3) non-profit designation which will be called

 The Abled Amputees Foundation.

 We are now able to stand in the gap to raise funds and help remove